Yoast/wordpress-seo/readme.txt

 * Update `SearchAction` schema to comply with Google's updated specification.
 * Excludes sentences inside tables and table captions from the consecutive sentences assessment.
-* [yoastseo] Filter out table block content from the getSentenceBeginnings research.
 * [yoastseo] Excludes Table of Contents from the analysis.
-* [Yoast SEO Premium] Excludes Table of Contents from the SEO and readability analysis.
 * Adds adjacent relative links for WooCommerce shop pages.
 Props to [stodorovic](https://github.com/stodorovic).

 Bugfixes: